UMM-CSci-3601-S17/digital-display-garden-iteration-2-boysngirl/README.md

    * Not fully functional
        * Takes time for database to store comment
-       * Database is sending data back before it stores the data being received
+       * Database is sending data back before it stores the comment it just received causing display problems

 - [x] Create dropdown menu that collapses - 5 jbs
 - [x] Make a separate bed page (distinct to flower pages) (optional) - 8 jbs